 Another Curious Find: A Forgotten Author

 I’m a voracious consumer of books.
-I even read the author’s acknowledgments from start to finish and any reviews featured on the back cover or inside.
+I even read every author’s acknowledgments from start to finish and any reviews featured on the back cover or inside.

 My immediate thought was, “What has she written lately?”